Webellissimo0606/Queuemart-Laravel-/readme.md

 You can follow standard installation

-Please check Gitignor file and you should add 4 or 5 project folder in current project as well and also input the current database, too.
+Please check .gitignore file and you should add 4 or 5 project folder in current project as well and also input the current database, too.

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).